bekasa/astro/src/pages/blog/restic-and-duplicati.md

 Duplicati with the web interface is very easy to use and bound to find quick acceptance with GUI fans.
 ![Diuplicati](https://res.cloudinary.com/bekasa/image/upload/v1655045341/Duplicati_900_pz7ldr.webp)

-When setting up a new backup the first step is to determine the backup location and the choice is between the following standard option and the following proprietory ones.
+When setting up a new backup the first step is to determine the backup location and the choice is between the following standard option and the following proprietary ones.

 ![Duplicati Settings](https://res.cloudinary.com/bekasa/image/upload/v1655045357/Duplicati_backup_settings_yysxak.webp)